This post may contain affiliate links.

 After that first sabbatical Chef and I returned to London and hard graft.
 We bought, renovated and sold 2 properties while working full-time jobs.

 He REALLY wants to buy the house in Romania.
 He loves a renovation project.
 But it fell through.
 We ended up buying a project homestead in Australia instead.

 James loves living in London and his favourite country to visit is Nepal.

 D was a home birth and an extremely vocal and lively baby.
 At 4 he was required (we thought) to start school in Australia.
 By 7 it was clear that school was doing him no favours so we registered as homeschoolers for the first time.

 He has a particular interest in ancient history and mythology, he took us to Greece for his 12th birthday and Egypt for his 13 th.
 You can read what the kids learned in Egypt here, it was one of their first writing efforts.

 D is outstandingly confident, eloquent and talkative, he makes friends easily and is still a ball of energy.

 D loves living in London and his favourite country to visit is the USA mostly for the junk food and huge portions.

 Born: 2000 and something in London

 His constant travel companions are his bears and a stuffed kitten named Sheila.
 He seems to have a natural ability with numbers, his maths came naturally to him.

-Boo loves living in Romania and his favourite country to visit is England.
+Boo loves living in Romania and his favourite country to visit is England or Vietnam.

 The most important thing in his pack is his bear.